Using the Winter Sowing Technique with Vegetables

 60°F: Celery, Tomatoes

-*These temps are different from optimal germination temps, which tend to be 10-20°F higher.
-For a full chart check out: Harvest to Table.
+*These temps are different from optimal germination temps, which run 10-20°F higher.
+For a full germination temp chart see page 46 of our book, Small-Scale Homesteading.

 Looking Forward